Minneapolis, MN | September 11-13, 2025

 • J. Leigh Garcia “Cricut® Cut Stencils”

-2:45 - 3:15 Demo clean up/coffee
+2:45 - 3:15 Demo clean up & Coffee Break

 3:15 - 4:30 Session 4

-4:30 - 4:45 Coffee
+4:30 - 4:45 Break

 4:45 - 6 Session 5

-6:30 - 9:00 Member Showcase @ Concordia College
+6:30 - 9:00 Member Showcase @ Concordia College, 1301 Marshall Ave.
+St Paul, MN 55104

 Saturday, September 13th

-9:00 - 10:15 Anita Lynn Forgach Keynote: Mary Hark (Details forthcoming)
+9:00 - 10:15 Anita Lynn Forgach Keynote: Mary Hark "In and Out of the Studio: Nurturing Community Through a Commitment to Fine Craft"

-10:15- 10:30 Coffee
+10:15- 10:30 Break

 10:30 - 11:45 Session 6

-• Hannah O’Hare Bennett “Pursuing Cabuya”
+• Hannah O’Hare Bennett “Pursuing Cabuya: Sisal in Equador”

 • Isabella Myers “Sacred Substrate: Reviving Cambodian Papermaking to Bridge Communities and Preserve Cultural Heritage”

-11:45 - 1:30 Lunch & Keepsake Assembly
+11:45 - 1:30 Lunch Break & Keepsake Assembly

 12:00 - 2:00 Vendor Fair (Open to Public)